huggingface/diffusion-models-class/unit4/README.md

 ## Hands-On Notebooks

+TODO link table

 We've covered a LOT of different ideas in this unit, many of which deserve much more detailed follow-on lessons in the future.
-For now, here are two demo notebooks for you to get hands-on with a couple of the ideas discussed above:
-- TODO link Image Editing with DDIM Inversion notebook
-- TODO link Birdcall Generation notebook
+For now, you can two of the many topics via the hands-on notebooks we've prepared.
+- **DDIM Inversion** shows how a technique called inversion can be used to edit images using existing diffusion models
+- **Diffusion for Audio** introduces the idea of spectrograms and shows a minimal example of fine-tuning an audio diffusion model on a specific genre of music.

 ## Where Next?

-TODO
+This is the final unit of this course for now, which means that what comes next is up to you!
+Remember that you can always ask questions and chat about your projects on the Hugging Face [Discord](https://huggingface.co/join/discord).
+We look forward to seeing what you create 🤗